Skip to main content Accessibility information

 On completion of M.Ost.
 Master of Osteopathic Medicine you'll be able to register as an Osteopath with the General Osteopathic Council.
 Osteopathy is a statutorily regulated profession in the United Kingdom.

-Osteopathy is a rewarding patient centred career that focuses on the whole patient.
-The career pathway is primarily private practice with many Osteopaths running their own clinics there is an increasing provision of osteopathy with in the NHS including GP practices and community health centres.
+Osteopathy is a rewarding patient-centred career that focuses on the whole patient.
+The career pathway is primarily private practice, with many Osteopaths running their own clinics, however there is an increasing provision of osteopathy within the NHS, including in GP practices and community health centres.

 Accreditation